JessicaSadowska/Log_Visualisation/README.md

-## Library for event log visualization
+## App for event log visualization
-To run the project execute: python manage.py runserver
+To run the project execute: python manage.py runserver in project's main directory.

-### Library works for OCEL standard for the JSON serializations.
+#### Library works for OCEL standard for the JSON serializations.
+To test the app, you can use logs from https://ocel-standard.org/.